 I only feed my starter(s) 20g of flour in a given feeding so that I maintain only about 60g of total starter at a given time (20g of water + 20g of flour + 20g seed starter = 60g of total starter; and just a note, I use 1/3 rye flour and 2/3 all purpose, that's 13g all purpose and 7g rye).
 That's only one spoonful of all purpose and one smaller spoonful of rye, once a day most months out of the year, and twice a day if its hot outside.

 UPDATE: I now use ALL rye flour in my starter.
 No all purpose.
 And I still only maintain 60g of starter.
 So 20g of seed starter, 20g of water, 20g of rye flour.
-Please see my current post (CLICK HERE FOR IN-DEPTH POST AND HOW TO MAKE A 'GUARANTEED' RYE STARTER IN 9 DAYS)
+Please see my current post (CLICK HERE for the new post)

 If a formula that requires a larger volume of starter piques my interest, I simply build the starter to increase its volume, instead of casting off the starter during feedings.
 For instance, we keep 60g of starter using the method I just explained above.
 If a formula calls for 100g, I would feed 40g of my starter with 40g of flour and 40g of water, which will equal 120g (40g starter + 40g water + 40g flour = 120g).
 Remember though, you also want to have some left over, right?
 You don't want to use all of your starter, then you have nothing leftover for future baking.
 Now you have 100g of starter for your project, and 20g is left over for you to keep feeding.